bgaillard/dotfiles/dot_config/nvim/lua/custom/README.md

 Plugins are defined in 2 locations.

 - `lua/core/custom/plugins.lua` for plugins having very simple configurations ;
-- `lua/core/custom/plugins/` for plugins having more configuration configurations.
+- `lua/core/custom/plugins/` for plugins having more complex configurations.

 Currently installed plugins are the following.